arv-anshul/yt-watch-history-v2/README.md

 - Used **FastAPI** to serve model.
 - Containerize FastAPI application and models using **Docker**.

-> \[!CAUTION\]
->
-> First, you have to train the ML model locally, and after that, start the docker
-> container (because each containers are connected with their respective directories).
->
-> **AUTHOR NOTE**: Fix this issue or find a better way to this.

 ### Frontend

-- Used **Streamlit** to create multipage web application where users can upload their required data and see analysis.
+- Uses **Streamlit** to create multipage web application where users can upload their required data and see analysis.
-- Requires **YouTube API Key** for advance analysis.
+- Requires **YouTube API Key** to fetch video details from API for advance analysis.
-- Used **httpx** library to interact make requests to "Backend APIs" and "ML APIs".
+- Uses **httpx** library to interact make requests to "Backend APIs" and "ML APIs".
-- Used **Polars** for data manipulation.
+- Uses **Polars** for data manipulation.

 ### Apps Composition